bkapadia01/cs50x_2020/README.md

 Completed CS50x 2020 - Introduction to Computer Science
 https://cs50.harvard.edu/x/2020/
-All problmen sets are meet the 100% test correctness and style requirements of `check50` and `style50`
+All problmen sets meet the 100% test correctness and style requirements of `check50` and `style50`

 ## C
 ### Problem Set 1